In the Summers

 In the Summers is a 2024 coming-of-age drama film written and directed by Alessandra Lacorazza in her feature directorial debut.
 Starring René Pérez, Sasha Calle, Lío Mehiel, and Leslie Grace, the film follows Eva (Calle) and Violeta (Mehiel), two sisters from California, and their tumultuous relationship with their estranged father Vicente (Pérez) as they spend their summers visiting him in Las Cruces, New Mexico, over the course of several years.

 In the Summers premiered at the Sundance Film Festival on January 22, 2024, where it won the Grand Jury Prize and Lacorazza won the Best Director Award.
 The film was theatrically released in the United States on September 20, 2024, to positive reviews from critics.

 Plot

 This film centers on two sisters navigating fraught summer visits with their father.
-In the first act, we see Vicente, their father, greets his two young daughters, Eva and Violeta, and spends good time with them.
+In the first act, we see Vicente, their father, greet his two young daughters, Eva and Violeta, and spends good time with them.
 In the second act, the two girls, now in their early teens, begin to notice their father's drinking problem, causing tension.
 One night, Vicente is driving drunk and runs the car off the road, injuring Violeta.
 In the third act, we see that only Eva, in her last year of high school, came to spend time with father Vicente.
 She tries to reconnect with him, but he is emotionally distant.
 In the fourth act, both Eva and Violeta came, now adults.
 Vicente has had another child, and seems to have turned his life around, but now it's the two girls who are emotionally distant from him.